lfginweb3/solana-bot/README.md

 For security reason and overall stability, we will deploy the system for each partner on different servers seperately.

-Time-limited offer: `10 SOL` for initial fee (Available for 1 month for 20 token AMM quota)
+Time-limited offer: `10 SOL` for initial fee (Available for 1 month for 10 token AMM quota.
+Guarantee 1 SOL profit at least, otherwise we don't charge you anyway.)

 ## CONTACT